Danish3344/vsd-riscv/README.md

 # vsd-riscv
-in the entire task the danish.c the c code
+In the entire task the danish.c the c code
 <details>
 <summary><b>Task 1:</b> in this task c based code is compiled using gcc and riscv based on RISCV based lab </summary>